Promotion and growth diagrams for fans of Dyck paths and vacillating tableaux: Crystal bases

 \subsection{Virtual crystals}

 Stembridge~\cite{Stembridge.2003} characterized crystals which are associated with quantum group representations for simply-laced root systems in terms of local rules on the crystal graph.
-No such rules exist in general yet for non-simply-laced root systems.
-However, crystals for non-simply-laced root systems can be constructed using virtual crystals, see~\cite[Chapter 5]{BumpSchilling.2017}.
+Crystals for non-simply-laced root systems can be constructed using virtual crystals, see~\cite[Chapter 5]{BumpSchilling.2017}.

 In this paper, we utilize virtual crystals to construct Fomin growth diagrams and the promotion operators for type $B_r$ using results for type $C_r$.
 Hence let us briefly review the set-up for virtual crystals.
 Let $X \hookrightarrow Y$ be an embedding of Lie algebras such that the fundamental weights $\omega_i$ and simple roots $\alpha_i$ map as follows